Free Economy Shipping Orders $50+

 The Appearance of the Pitbull Lab Mix

-It’s hard to describe the lab pit mix because they look like an average dog.
-It’s like when you mix all the colors together in your crayon box as a kid, and the color came out brown.
-They have big heads, ears that often both stand up and lay flat, are average size, and have the classic white spotted chest.
+It’s hard to describe the Lab Pit Mix because they look like an average dog.
+It’s like when you would mix all the colors together in your crayon box as a kid, and the color came out brown.
+They have big heads, ears that often both stand up and lay flat, are average size, and often have the classic white spotted chest.
 They look like a classic mutt and are likely what most dogs would look like if we stopped breeding them by design.

 The Coat

-Since both the Pitbull and Labrador have short-hair coats, you know their puppies will.
+Since both the Pitbull Terrier and Labrador have short-hair coats, you know their puppies will.
 The coats are soft and they are mild shedders.
-The range of colors their coats can have is endless but most common are golden/tan, black, and brown with white throughout.
+The range of colors their coats can have is endless, but most common are golden/tan, black, and brown with white throughout.
+The Lab Pitbull mix can include any of the various Pitbull breeds, along with the coat variations seen in Labrador Retrievers.
+This means you can have a chocolate Lab Pitbull Mix or a yellow Lab Pitbull Mix.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet

 They are honestly one of the friendliest dogs, and if you’re looking for a family pet that’s great with kids, this is your dog.
 They are highly trainable, follow commands, don’t have a stubborn bone in their body, and are always looking to please you.
-They are emotionally sensitive and will take after their owners more so than most dogs.
+They are emotionally sensitive and will take after their owners more than most dogs.
 They can get pretty bad about following you around and getting attached, so make sure you do early separation training.
-Down below we have tips for helping them with the anxiety issues commonly seen in this breed.
-As well, we have a great guide to understanding and treating separation anxiety in dogs.
-They are wonderful family pets, very sociable, and do well with other animals.
-They don’t bark much, unless there’s another dog in the house that does, and they are terrible guard dogs.

 A Violent History

-We all know the history of the Pit Bull, but despite some humans best efforts to create a violent dog, the Pit Bull never gave in.
+We all know the history of the Pit Bull, but despite some humans' best efforts to create a violent dog that excelled in gruesome dog sports like bear baiting, the Pit Bull never gave in.
 It might surprise you, but Pit Bulls aren’t used for fighting because they are more aggressive than other dogs.
 Small dogs bite more frequently.

 The Statistical Lowdown On The Pitbull Lab Mix

-If buying from a breeder, your Labrabull will probably be an American Pitbull Terrier / Labrador Retriever mix.
-However, there are several dogs that are considered pit bulls and most people rescue these pups over buying them.
+If buying from a breeder, your pitbull lab cross will probably be an American Pitbull Terrier / Labrador Retriever mix.
+However, there are several dogs that are considered pit bulls, such as the American Staffordshire Terrier, and most people rescue these pups over buying them.

 Lifespan